mmejiam-eafit/ms_data_science_project_i/README.md

-# Maestria Ciencia de los Datos y la Infromamación: Integrator Proyect 2019-01
+# M.Sc in Data Science and Analytics: Project I 2019-01

 ## Authors